-Entity Type of organization Expected role Climate Change Directorate (CCD) Government Policy advice to President/Prime Minster (Majuro, RMI) 0,1 and Cabinet and planning for climate security.
-Department of Climate Change, Government Policy advice to President/Prime Minster Ministry of Finance, Tuvalu 0,1 and Cabinet and planning for climate security.
-Agency Policy advice to President/Prime Minster and Cabinet and planning for climate security.
+Entity Type of organization Expected role Climate Change Directorate (CCD) Government Policy advice to President/Prime Minster (Majuro, RMI) 0.1 and Cabinet and planning for climate security.
+Department of Climate Change, Government Policy advice to President/Prime Minster Ministry of Finance, Tuvalu e . and Cabinet and planning for climate security.
+Office of the President, Kiribati Government Policy advice to President/Prime Minster C . and Cabinet and planning for climate security.

-CANCC Secretariat Change An Early Warning System for the global community, the Coalition was formed with the intention of joining forces to focus global attention on the threats caused by climate change that undermine the development and stability of low-lying atoll countries and their communities.
+CANCC Secretariat Nations on Climate Change An Early Warning System for the global community, the Coalition was formed with the intention of joining forces to focus global attention on the threats caused by climate change that undermine the development and stability of low-lying atoll countries and their communities.
 The Coalition includes countries that are hardly three meters above sea-water level, comprising of Kiribati, Maldives, Marshall Islands, Tokelau and Tuvalu.
 Secretariat of the Pacific Regional technical support on agriculture, Community, SPC intergovernmental organization fisheries, energy, education, etc. UNICEF UN Agency Technical support for output 2.2. to ensure Country focused consultative process and outreach arrangements incorporate the perspectives of various stakeholders, including youth.
 UN Women UN Agency Technical support on gender and social inclusion integration, technical expertise in GBV, women's economic and political empowerment and resilience building.
-UN Environment UN Agency Technical support on environmental factors affecting climate security Pacific Island Forum Secretariat Regional Support and linkages at the Regional level to intergovernmental the PIFS Boe Declaration on Regional organization Security Secretariat of the Pacific Regional Regional Technical support for the protection and Environment Programme (SPREP) intergovernmental sustainable development of the Pacific organization region's environment Non-Government Organisations International, Technical support for climate security work Regional and as these organizations are undertaking PCDF, WCS, CI climate change initiatives at community level.
-Academic Institutions such as Regional and Support and linkages for research University of the South Pacific and National University opportunities Griffith University.

-b) Project management and coordination
+UN Environment UN Agency Technical support on environmental factors affecting climate security Pacific Island Forum Secretariat intergovernmental Support and linkages at the Regional level to the PIFS Boe Declaration on Regional Security Secretariat of the Pacific Regional Regional Technical support for the protection and - intergovernmental sustainable development of the Pacific U U region's environment Non-Government Organisations International, Regional and National e.g. WWF, PCDF, WCS, CI Technical support for climate security work as these organizations are undertaking climate change initiatives at community level.
+Academic Institutions such as Support and linkages for research University of the South Pacific and Griffith University.
+National University opportunities b) Project management and coordination